Who are we. Why are we here. Why have we filled your car with Jello.

 Q. Where are you guys based?

-A. Nick is in Janesville, Wisconsin currently, while Trae lives in Lafayette, IN.
-Trae describes Indiana as “Like Wisconsin, but 15% worse.”
+A. Right now, the answer is “Wisconsin.”
+Nick is in Janesville, Gen in Plover, and Trae lives in Eau Claire.
+For years Trae lived in Lafayette, IN.
+Trae describes Indiana as “Like Wisconsin, but 15% worse,” and is very happy to be back.

 Q. I heard you guys had a convention?